adyliu/jafka/README.md

 * Simple message format for many language clients.
 * Pure Java work

-If you are interesting in [scala](http://www.scala-lang.org/), please using the origin kafka at [apache](http://kafka.apache.org/).
-Also it has git repository at [github](https://github.com/apache/kafka/).
+If you are interested in [scala](http://www.scala-lang.org/), please use the origin kafka at [apache](http://kafka.apache.org/).
+Also it has a git repository at [github](https://github.com/apache/kafka/).

 ## News